glouppe/info8010-deep-learning/lecture8.md

 .italic["Every time a scientific paper presents a bit of data, it's accompanied by an .bold[error bar] – a quiet but insistent reminder that no knowledge is complete or perfect.
 It's a .bold[calibration of how much we trust what we think we know]." ― Carl Sagan.]

+???

+Knowledge is an artefact.
+It is a mental construct.

+Uncertainty is how much we trust this construct.

 ---

 class: middle